NearNodeFlash/dwsutil/README.md

 Many of the command line options may be specified in a configuration file.
 - All of the fields are optional and have defaults in dwsutil
-- Individual items may be commented out with a '#'
+- Individual items in a config file may be commented out with a '#'
 - The path for the k8s config file may contain environment variables
+- The following variable replacements are supported in wfrname, #dw, jobid, and userid (applies to config and command line args)
+  - $(startime) - The time dwsutil was started in the form yyyymmddhhmmss
+  - $(time) - The current date time in the form yyyymmddhhmmssW where W is a unique integer counter for uniqueness
+  - $(randint) - A random integer value between 0 and sys.maxsize
+  - $(randintid) - A random integer value between 1000 and 9999

 The following is an example configuration containing most of the configurable items:
 ```yaml